UW-Superior Volleyball Camps

 Camp Director / Head Coach

-In addition to her coaching duties, Deadrick also serves the UW-Superior athletic department as the assistant director of athletics and senior woman administrator.
-She remains active in coaching at outside camps including MVI (Midwest Volleyball Instructors) Elite Camps, and UM-Duluth camps.
+In addition to her coaching duties, Deadrick also serves the UW-Superior athletic department as the assistant director of athletics.

-Deadrick resides in Esko, Minn. with her husband Shane, a transfer coordinator in the admissions department at UW-Superior.
-They have three children -Kayla, Keely, a four-year volleyball letter winner with the Yellowjackets, and Kory.
+Deadrick resides in Esko, Minn. with her husband Shane, the Transfer Coordinator at UW-Superior.
+They have three children -- Kayla, Keely, a four-year volleyball letterwinner for the Yellowjackets, and Kory.